Best practices

 Why IoT matters in physical security

-What is IoT and why does it matter?
-Get these answers and learn how cloud, cybersecurity, unification, and AI impact the success of your IoT journey.
+Wondering what the difference is between IoT and IIoT and why they matter?
+Get these answers and learn how cloud, cybersecurity, unification, and AI impact the success of your network infrastructure.

+IoT, or the Internet of Things, refers to the vast network of connected devices that gather and share data.
+It’s reshaping how we connect, monitor, and optimize systems.
 Did you know that there will be a projected 30 billion Internet of Things (IoT) devices in use by 2030?
-That’s nearly a threefold increase from the IoT installed in 2020 - and that’s a conservative estimate according to others in the industry who believe it could happen sooner.
+That’s nearly a threefold increase from the IoT devices installed in 2020.
+And this is a conservative estimate, others in the industry believe it could happen sooner.

-When it comes to the Industrial Internet of Things (IIoT), Precedence Research says the global market will reach a value of $1.74 trillion USD by 2030.
+You might have also heard about the industrial Internet of Things (IIoT).
+IIoT is a subcategory of IoT, focusing specifically on industrial and enterprise applications.
+It goes beyond consumer devices—connecting sensors, equipment, and systems within businesses.
+The result?
+Streamlined physical security, operations, and infrastructure management.
+Precedence Research says the global IIoT market will reach a value of $1.74 trillion USD by 2030.
 That’s a compound annual growth rate of 20.47% from 2022 to 2030.

-In this blog, you’ll discover the top trends that are making it easier and safer to bring all your data together and generate meaningful outcomes.
-And you’ll learn some real-life examples of how organizations today use their connected Industrial Internet of Things sensors to get more from their investments.
+Discover the top trends that are making it easier and safer to bring all your data together and generate meaningful outcomes below.

 FEATURE NOTE